 If diabetes runs in your family, there is a chance that your children will be diabetic also.
 There is such a thing as Pre-Diabetes which can be detected before diabetes develops.
 We have a program for Pre-Diabetes where we aim to improve health habits to prevent the onset of the disease.
-Below you will find a risk assessment quiz to pass on to your children, friends and family.
 If you have high risk for diabetes but have not yet been diagnosed, please contact your local health center for an appointment.
 After diagnosis, our providers can guide you to the correct program.

 Are you at risk from having Diabetes and you don't know it?
 Take this test!!

 Yes being the amount shown and No being zero.